-The contracting environment matters for certain industries that rely on customised inputs that require relationship-specific investments.
-A good contracting environment and judicial quality in a country alleviate under-investment in making customised inputs, constituting a comparative advantage in contract-intensive industries.
-The Heckscher-Ohlin effect of judicial quality has been extensively investigated by existing studies (e.g., Nunn, 2007; Levchenko, 2007).
-We complement the existing work by showing that a country's judicial quality also affects its quality of trade: lower customised input cost induces quality upgrading of a country's existing varieties, increases its exports of low-quality varieties, and intensifies its domestic competition, which eliminates low-quality imported varieties.
-We analyse how these forces alter various trade margins in additional to a country's export specialisation patterns.
+The contracting environment matters for certain industries that rely on customised inputs which require relationship-specific investments.
+A good contracting environment and judicial quality in a country alleviate underinvestment in making customised inputs, constituting a comparative advantage in contract-intensive industries.
+The Heckscher-Ohlin effect of judicial quality has been extensively investigated by existing studies (e.g., Levchenko, 2007; Nunn, 2007a).
+We complement the existing work by showing that a country's judicial quality also affects its quality of trade: lower customised input cost induces quality upgrading of a country's existing varieties, increases its exports of low-quality varieties and intensifies its domestic competition, which eliminates low-quality imported varieties.
+We analyse how these forces alter various trade margins in addition to a country's export specialisation patterns.

 We begin by building the role of judicial quality into a model with input-output quality linkages.
-Due to relationship-specificity, it is costly for a local court to verify the quality of customised inputs and enforce contracts (Williamson, 1979; Grossman and Hart, 1986; Nunn, 2007; Levchenko, 2007).
+Due to relationship-specificity, it is costly for a local court to verify the quality of customised inputs and enforce contracts (Williamson, 1979; Grossman and Hart, 1986; Levchenko, 2007; Nunn, 2007a).
 A customised input supplier thus suffers from hold-up and underinvests in input quality production.
 Better judicial quality reduces contract enforcement cost, mitigates hold-up, and improves the provision of customised input quality.
-Because output quality depends on input quality (Kugler and Verhoogen, 2012; Manova and Zhang, 2012; Bastos et al., 2018; Fieler et al., 2018), better judicial quality encourages quality upgrading and increases the price of a final good.
-Our modelling of how output quality choice depends on input cost and other production-related service costs follows Mandel (2010), Johnson Hereafter, we refer to industries that intensively use customised inputs as 'contract-intensive' industries and
+Because output quality depends on input